-To press their case Hayek and others had no compunction in directly accusing Keynes of ignorance of the German-language literature.
-Whatever the truth about Keynes's scholarship, however, in reality the theory actually presented in the Treatise was arguably closer to the Wicksellian model than was that of the Austrians.
-In his original book Interest and Prices Wicksell (1898) had focused mainly on aggregate price level effects, and did not allow for changes in output.
-Keynes of the Treatise had changes in both relative prices and in the aggregate price level, but similarly, in the pure theory sections, did not allow for real effects.
-In these circumstances, it can be conjectured that from Hayek's point of view Keynes high profile effort may have seemed a bitter pill to swallow and even to seriously threaten the whole basis of his own approach.
+To press their case Hayek, and others, had no compunction in directly accusing Keynes of ignorance of the German-language literature.
+But, whatever the truth about Keynes's scholarship in reality the theory presented in the Treatise was much closer to the original Wicksellian model than was that of the Austrians.
+In Interest and Prices Wicksell (1898) had focused mainly on aggregate price level effects and did not allow for changes in output.
+Keynes in the Treatise had changes in both relative prices and the aggregate price level.
+However, in the pure theory sections of the book, at least, Keynes did not allow for real effects.
+We should recall that in 1930/31 Keynes was a very senior figure in the economics profession whereas Hayek, sixteen years Keynes's junior, has yet to make his way.
+From Hayek's point of view Keynes high profile effort must have seemed a bitter pill to swallow, and even to seriously threaten the whole basis of his own approach.